Menu

 5. Shirshasinse

-Among all saints, this type of saints are very different and peculiar.
-They always live in meditation and sleeping.
-They meditate by placing their heads to the downward and legs to upside and they will sleep also like this only by taking a support back.
+Among all saints, this type of saint is very different and peculiar.
+They always live in meditation and sleep.
+They meditate by placing their heads to the downward and legs upside and they will also sleep like this, only by taking support behind.

 When is the Next Kumbh Mela?